advaitbd/tldrbot/README.md

 Bot (a few seconds later):
 _Conversation summarized for the last 30 messages:_
 Summary: ...
-Sentiment: ...
-Events: ...
 ```

 ## 📊 Analytics & Event Logging

-- TLDRBot logs all user interactions and commands to a relational database for analytics and monitoring.
+- tldrbot logs all user interactions and commands to a relational database for analytics and monitoring.
 - Events are stored in a `user_events` table with user, chat, event type, and timestamp.
 - This enables usage tracking, feature analytics, and debugging.